Few ingredients in the world have had as big an impact on their native region as the palm nut.

 This was a recipe we were looking forward to, if anything because our reference resource, The Congo Cookbook, is so incredibly thorough and good with its take on all sorts of African recipes.
 We hope our muamba nsusu is an appropriate homage to the site.

 Despite its clear expertise in the area, we still opted to make some changes to our own muamba nsusu.
 For starters, we added ingredients touches of cumin and turmeric into the stew, both of which we think helped add a deeper color and flavor to the dish.

 One of the major changes we made was to the core ingredient of muamba nsusu: the moambe sauce.
 Instead of using pre-made sauces, which we found weren’t very accessible nor particularly unprocessed, we opted to improvise.
-We used creamy peanut butter (on Amazon) mixed with some vegetable broth, and we slightly upped the amount of palm oil used in the beginning of the recipe to recreate as much moambe as we could.
+We used creamy peanut butter mixed with some vegetable broth, and we slightly upped the amount of palm oil used in the beginning of the recipe to recreate as much moambe as we could.

 Otherwise, there’s not much else that needed to be adjusted.
 In addition to being so enjoyably hands-off, muamba nsusu requires little work and only simple ingredients to create a rich and highly nutritious meal.

 Serve with your choice of either fufu, rice, plantain or yam, and buckle up for one delightful meal.